ultimate271/notes/journal/journal.md

 And, as I was on the interchange from 635 to 75, I thought about Payton, the nurse.
-I thought about her soul, what I great soul it was, and I thought about the conversation I would have with her about my father, about what she saw in my father, and what it was that made her so attached to him and my mother.
+I thought about her soul, what I great soul it was, and I thought about a hypothetical conversation that I could have with her about my father, about what she saw in my father, and what it was that made her so attached to him and my mother.
 And as I was thinking about that conversation, in my humanness, in my baseness, I played out very quickly the fantasy that maybe her and I would connect and we